ClemAntarctica/ClemAntarctica.github.io/_posts/2024-10-04-Proper-reading-CRS-datasets.md

 The key point here is that you are able to save this data in a new netCDF file because it has a regular grid.
 Regular examples from the netCDF or xarray library would suffice to do so.

+> Thank you to Fred Bunt for providing valuable sources and his great advice, per usual. :)